DennisLin27/SENG3011_-Thumbnails-/README.md

 5. Implemented Symptom Checker using APIMedic
 6. Implemented country and cities drop down boxes and auto fill in the Symptom Checker survey using Countries and Cities APIs.
 7. Implemented Find Doctor and Find Chemists features using Google Map APIs.
-8. Application presentation script and powerpoint slides
+8. Application presentation script and powerpoint slides: including Business Values, Key requirements and technical archietectures.
 9. Updated Design Report, Project Management Plan and Gantt chart in Design Documentation Report

 **Deliverable 4:**